trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

    type _return = [list<operation>, storage];
    ```

-   The storage :
+   The storage:

    - Holds a /or several admin.
    - Maintains the interface schema map for all underlying entrypoints.

-   > Note on parameters : use @entry syntax, parameters is 2 functions.
+   > Note on parameters: use @entry syntax, parameters is 2 functions.
    >
-   > - **call** : forward any request to the right underlying entrypoint.
+   > - **call**: forward any request to the right underlying entrypoint.
-   > - **upgrade** : admin endpoint to update the interface schema map or change smart contract version.
+   > - **upgrade**: admin endpoint to update the interface schema map or change smart contract version.

 1. Add our missing types just above.